fabioellger/fabioellger.github.io/_pages/research.md

 <!--  *Coalition cabinets, radical right parties and government policy: Why coalition governments go tough on immigration.* (With Heike Klüver). -->

-*The Electoral Consequences of New Political Actors: Evidence from the German Greens.* (With Tom Arend, Antonio Valentim).
+*The Electoral Consequences of New Political Actors: Evidence from the German Greens.* With Tom Arend, Antonio Valentim.

 *A Peril to Pluralism?
 How Crimes Against Politicians Undermine Local Democratic Representation.* With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker.
 [OSF Preprint](https://osf.io/rnf4d/)